kapetan-io/slip-stream/doc/adr/0002-design-goals.md

 [Slip-Stream](https://slip-stream.net) is focused on simplicity and efficiency first.
 We are not focused on high performance parity with kafka or any other streaming platform.
-Instead, we want to encourage customers who want to embrace event driven architecture without needing to run expensive high performance clusters if such scale is not needed.
-This does not mean, that slip-stream cannot scale, and is not performant, just that those are not primary goals of the project.
+Instead, we want to encourage customers who want to embrace event driven architecture without needing to run expensive high performance clusters.
+This does not mean, that slip-stream cannot scale or cannot achieve high performance, just that those are not primary goals of the project.
 When deciding to do the efficient thing, or the fast thing we will always choose efficient.

+##### Goals
 * Well known wire protocol HTTP/Protobuf/JSON
 * Separation of event consumer and producers from underlying storage.
 This allows storage to scale independently of the number of clients and the size and frequency of the data streamed.